 Spread spectrum low power beacon

-For this experiment, the RILDOS proposed protocol was chosen, transmitting a beacon with low transmission power.
-The basic idea which we will explore is to use the spread sequences of the RILDOS protocol and retrieve a message from a satellite even in a negative SNR environment.
-What is more, with this experiment LSF will attempt exploring possible techniques that can be applied on an SDR-based ground station estimating the frequency drift between the spacecraft and the ground station.
+For this amateur radio experiment, the RILDOS proposed protocol was chosen, transmitting a beacon with low transmission power.
+The basic idea that we will explore is to use the spread sequences of the RILDOS protocol and retrieve a message from a satellite even in a negative SNR environment.
+What is more, with this amateur radio experiment LSF will attempt to explore possible techniques that can be applied to an SDR-based ground station estimating the frequency drift between the spacecraft and the ground station.
 The techniques applied will be estimated and evaluated on the grounds of their accuracy and whether the RILDOS protocol can be used for both identification and tracking.

 Keep in mind that even though RILDOS requires 2 Mbps, in this experiment and due to hardware restrictions, RILDOS will be tested in lower bandwidth.
 In this case, the basic features of the protocol will remain intact while the performance in terms of BER is expected to be affected and possibly degraded.

-This too, will be one of the experiments that are scheduled to be conducted in QUBIK-1 and QUBIK-2.
+This too, will be one of the amateur radio experiments that are scheduled to be conducted in QUBIK-1 and QUBIK-2.

 Waterfalls can facilitate satellite tracking for any modulation scheme with narrow-band features.
 CW would provide the highest accuracy at the expense of low bit rates.